Roger Greenhalgh

 Roger Malcolm Greenhalgh (6 February 1941 – 6 October 2023) was a British surgeon, researcher and educator best known for his contributions to the field of vascular surgery.
 He was emeritus Professor of Surgery at Imperial College London in London, England and Head of the Imperial College Vascular Surgery Research Group at the time of his death.

-Greenhalgh was also the founder and chair of the Charing Cross Symposium between 1978 and 2023.
+Greenhalgh was also the founder and chair of the Charing Cross Symposium between 1978 and 2023, and the founder and chairman of the editorial board for the European Journal of Vascular and Endovascular Surgery (EJVES) from 1987 to 2003.
 He played a significant role in the formation of the European Society for Vascular Surgery, and is credited with being an early adopter of the concept of large-scale, randomised clinical trials, helping to establish them as a means for evaluating surgical techniques.

 Early life and education

 Roger M. Greenhalgh was born in Ilkeston, Derbyshire, in the East Midlands of England on February 6, 1941 to (Major) John Greenhalgh and Phyllis Poynton.
 At the time of his birth, Greenhalgh's father was working in the police force in Derbyshire before being recruited to military service in India early on in the Second World War.

 After attending Holy Trinity Infant School and Granby Junior School in Ilkeston, Greenhalgh attended Ilkeston Grammar School, a state secondary school to which entry was dependent on gaining a scholarship through an 11-plus examination.
 Having originally intended to train as an engineer, he followed the advice of his headmaster, who suggested he should consider medicine as a career.